Please note that the Program is subject to change.

 Werner Stork, Hochschule Darmstadt - University of Applied Sciences (Germany)

-René Seidenglanz, Hochschule Darmstadt - University of Applied Sciences (Germany)
+René Seidenglanz, Quadriga University of Applied Sciences, Berlin (Germany)

 A smile is worth a thousand words: The role of internal communications in nurturing an emotional culture of joy at work